Improvement of Emotional Intelligence of ManagersArticle posted on

 The model of Mayer J. D. and P. Salovey includes only cognitive abilities associated with the processing of emotional information.
 Cognitive abilities are excluded from the model of R. Bar-On.
 Only personal characteristics are emphasized which, in my opinion, makes the notion of emotional intelligence somewhat metaphorical.

-It is widely preferred to use the term “emotional quotient” (EQ), meaning the raw talents of emotional intelligence while emotional quotient should be understood as the ability to use the raw talents.
+It is widely preferred to use the term “emotional quotient” (EQ), meaning the raw talents by emotional intelligence while emotional quotient should be understood as an ability to use the raw talents.
 EQ includes four groups of skills:

 - recognizing of one's own emotions;